BlockClusterApp/homepage/src/routes/legal/privacy/privacy.md

 ﻿# Privacy policy

-BlockCluster collects and uses personal data as needed in order for us to provide you with top-notch applications, products, services, and support (collectively, our "Services").
+Fyda collects and uses personal data as needed in order for us to provide you with top-notch applications, products, services, and support (collectively, our "Services").
 Your personal data includes information such as:

 - Name
 - Address